Alluxio/alluxio/docs/en/operation/Metrics-System.md

 | Master.UfsCapacityUsed | Used capacity of the under file system in bytes |
 | Master.UfsCapacityFree | Free capacity of the under file system in bytes |

+### Alluxio I/O Data

-* Total amount of data transferred through Alluxio and I/O throughput estimates (meter statistics)
+Total amount of data transferred through Alluxio and I/O throughput estimates (meter statistics)

 | Metric Name | Description |
 |--------------------------------------|---------------------------------------------------------------------------|